The average pay for a Clinical Operations Manager is $29.64 per hour.

 - Ensure trials remain within budget and use resources efficiently, identify, and apply for sources of funding.

 - Hire, supervise, and evaluate the performance of clinic researchers.

 - Work with researchers to make sure research meets quality and regulatory standards.

 - Develop, review, and enforce policies and protocols for conducting trials and obtaining consent from trial participants.

 - Oversee and direct the running of clinical trials at a medical research laboratory.

 Clinical Operations Managers may enjoy increased earnings if they become Directors of Operations.
 This seems to be a popular career move, and Director of Operations earn a slightly higher median of $89K annually.
 Clinical Operations Managers most often move into Practice Manager or Clinical Services Director roles.
 However, the former pays $26K less on average, and the latter pays $9K less.

 Popular Skills for Clinical Operations Manager

-Survey results show that Clinical Operations Managers use a fair number of skills.
-Most notably, facility with Clinical Research and Project Management are correlated to pay that is significantly above average, leading to increases of 26 percent and 11 percent, respectively.
-At the other end of the pay range are skills like Electronic Medical Records, Human Resources, and Operations Management.
-Most people skilled in Budget Management are similarly competent in Project Management.
+Survey results imply that Clinical Operations Managers put a diverse skill set to use.
+Most notably, facility with Clinical Research and Project Management are correlated to pay that is significantly above average, leading to increases of 28 percent and 11 percent, respectively.
+Skills that are correlated to lower pay, on the other hand, include Electronic Medical Records, Human Resources, and Operations Management.
+For most people, competency in Budget Management indicates knowledge of Project Management.

 Pay by Experience Level for Clinical Operations Manager